 Hyundai customers move up WTCR order after Nordschleife weekend

-Podium finish propels Veloster N TCR crew into championship lead
+Podium finish propels Veloster N TCR crew into the championship lead

-Bryan Herta Autosport drivers Mark Wilkins and Michael Lewis lead the TCR standings of the IMSA Michelin Pilot Challenge after finishing second at Watkins Glen (June 28-29).
-The team’s pair of Hyundai Veloster N TCR were at the front of the field for much of the weekend.
-The entry shared by Wilkins and Lewis started the four hour contest from pole position in the class and through the middle part of the race the two cars ran first and second as Harry Gottsacker completed a run from the rear of the grid to first in the Herta team’s second machine.
+Bryan Herta Autosport drivers Mark Wilkins and Michael Lewis led the TCR standings of the IMSA Michelin Pilot Challenge after finishing second at Watkins Glen (June 28-29).
+The team’s pair of Hyundai Veloster N TCR was at the front of the field for much of the weekend.
+The entry shared by Wilkins and Lewis started the four-hour contest from pole position in the class, and through the middle part of the race, the two cars ran first and second as Harry Gottsacker completed a run from the rear of the grid to first in the Herta team’s second machine.

-In the second half of the event Mark Wilkins made it clear that the Veloster N TCR was the one to beat.
-At one point he had built a gap of over 30 seconds over his nearest rival, before a full course yellow undid his hard work.
-Only another safety car period and a mistaken strategy call during a brief, heavy rain shower allowed the second placed driver to even catch him, let alone move past in the closing laps.
+In the second half of the event, Mark Wilkins made it clear that the Veloster N TCR was the one to beat.
+At one point he had built a gap of over 30 seconds over his nearest rival before a full course yellow undid his hard work.
+Only another safety car period and a mistaken strategy call during a brief, heavy rain shower allowed the second-placed driver even to catch him, let alone move past him in the closing laps.
 However, the second place was enough for Wilkins and Lewis to take the lead of the TCR class points in the Veloster N TCR’s first racing season.

 i30 N TCR driver heads TCR Russia standings